 I advise (and negotiate on behalf of) my clients on the full range of employment issues.
 I work with large multinationals as well as small companies and individuals.
 Although I have a wide practice, I have a particular interest in and knowledge of disability discrimination and reasonable adjustments, TUPE transfers, pensions automatic enrolment and holiday pay matters.
 I frequently advise on issues of contract – or policy – drafting (including settlement agreements), consultation with employees, grievances, performance and absence management and strategies for achieving smooth restructurings, always with a view to providing practical solutions focused on achieving my client’s goals and preferred outcome.

 As a member of the Investigations and Regulatory group, I have experience of conducting investigations and drafting clear reports with my findings.
 My most recent investigation was one for a high profile client in respect of serious allegations of wrongdoing, which involved interviewing numerous witnesses.
 I have investigated a range of allegations from sexual harassment to financial wrongdoing.

 Retail, Hospitality & Leisure

-I am a member of the firm’s Retail, Hospitality & Leisure sector group, and frequently (but by no means exclusively) work with clients in this sector.
+I am Co-Head of the firm’s retail, hospitality & leisure sector group, and frequently (but by no means exclusively) work with clients in this sector.
 In this sector, I find that certain issues arise frequently: flexible working, zero-hours and other atypical working arrangements, queries about aspects of pay such as tipping and deductions from wages, restructurings as well as grievances (including complaints of discrimination) by employees.